FirasAbdennadher/Simple-Convolutional-Neural-Network/README.md

 ![alt text](/images/dropout.jpeg)

+Notice that in this implementation, inverted dropout, in which the mask is scaled by 1/p, is used to avoid multiplying p again in the back propagation.
+One can also scale the output in the backprop without inverted dropout.
+Here is a detailed explanation of [inverted dropout](https://pgaleone.eu/deep-learning/regularization/2017/01/10/anaysis-of-dropout/).

 ## Code Usage
 This is only a naive layer implementation and is only used for understanding of CNN.
 It cannot be used for real dataset since it would be TOO SLOW.
 To vectorize the implementation, refer to [im2col](https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/making_faster.html) to find the answer.